Addressing Confounding by Indication Through (Un)Measured Centre Characteristics in Learn-As-you-GO(LAGO) Trials: Discussion

 \section{Discussion}

-This article addresses confounding by indication in LAGO trials through measured and unmeasured centre characteristics.
-We show that by including fixed centre effects, estimators of intervention effects based on LAGO studies are consistent and asymptotically normal in the presence of confounding by indication through both measured and unmeasured centre characteristics.
+This article addresses confounding by indication in LAGO trials through fixed center effects, yielding consistent and asymptotically normal estimators of intervention effects under both measured and unmeasured confounding.
+These properties are established across a unified framework covering continuous outcomes modeled with linear regression and general GLMs, binary outcomes modeled with logistic regression, broadening the applicability of LAGO to a wide class of implementation and public health trials.

-The goals of the LAGO design are to estimate the optimal intervention package that meets the outcome goal within pre-specified ranges while minimizing cost, estimate the effects of each component on the outcome, and test for the overall intervention effect.
-Simulations showed that LAGO has good finite sample properties for reasonable sample sizes and number of centres.
-This article shows that LAGO can be adopted in implementation science and public health trials with multiple centres by including fixed centre effects.
+The goals of the LAGO design are to estimate the cost-effective intervention package that achieves target outcomes, assess component effects, and test the overall intervention effect.
+Simulations show good finite-sample performance across reasonable sample sizes and numbers of centers.
+This work demonstrates that LAGO can be applied to multi-center implementation and public health trials by incorporating fixed center effects.

-This article employs fixed centre effects rather than random centre effects to address confounding by indication due to measured and unmeasured centre characteristics.
-This modelling choice involves important tradeoffs.
-If model (\ref{mainmodelAssp1}) with random centre effects holds and the $\BoldZ_j$ are measured, estimating only the variance component $\sigma_b^2$, coefficients $\B_A$, $\B_z$, and $\beta_0$ might be more efficient than estimating $J$ centre-specific parameters $\gamma_j$ especially if $J$ is large.
-Power decreases as $J$ is larger when including fixed effects.
-However, fixed centre effects offer critical advantages for trials with small $J$.
-First, random effects approaches require $J \rightarrow \infty$ and distributional assumptions on $b_j$.
-Furthermore, including fixed centre effects adjusts for confounding by indication due to both measured and unmeasured centre characteristics via $\gamma_j$ without requiring that all confounders be measured.
-Our simulations (Section 5) and EXTRA-CVD analysis (Section 6) demonstrate that this approach performs well for small $J$, making the LAGO design with fixed centre effects particularly applicable for clinical trials where involving a large number of centres is challenging.
-It can be expected to work well in the settings where the per-centre sample sizes are large.
+This article employs fixed rather than random center effects to address confounding by indication, which involves important tradeoffs.
+When $J$ is large and the $\BoldZ_j$ are measured, a random effects model estimating only $\sigma_b^2$, $\B_A$, $\B_z$, and $\beta_0$ may be more efficient than estimating $J$ center-specific parameters $\gamma_j$, and power decreases with $J$ under fixed effects.
+However, fixed effects offer key advantages: they require neither $J \rightarrow \infty$ nor distributional assumptions on $b_j$, and they adjust for confounding through both measured \emph{and unmeasured} center characteristics not requiring all confounders to be observed.
+Our simulations (Section~\ref{simulations}) and EXTRA-CVD analysis (Section~\ref{real_data}) demonstrate good performance for small $J$, making this approach well-suited for trials where enrolling many centers is challenging, particularly when per-center sample sizes are large.